emqx/emqx-docs/en_US/data-integration/data-bridge-rabbitmq.md

 5. Click **Publish** to send the message.

-   If the data bridge and rule are created successfully, a message should have been published to the specified exchange in the RabbitMQ server with the specified routing key.
+   If the Sink and rule are created successfully, a message should have been published to the specified exchange in the RabbitMQ server with the specified routing key.

 6. Visit the RabbitMQ Management Console at http://localhost:15672 and navigate to the Queues section.